Joe Thurston

-Joseph William Thurston (born September 29, 1979) is an American former professional baseball third baseman and second baseman.
+Joseph William Thurston (born September 29, 1979) is an American former professional baseball third baseman and second baseman. and current manager of the Mahoning Valley Scrappers.
 He played for the Los Angeles Dodgers, Philadelphia Phillies, Boston Red Sox, St. Louis Cardinals, and Florida Marlins in Major League Baseball (MLB).

 Amateur career

 Thurston graduated from Vallejo High School in Vallejo, California.
 He was originally selected in by the Boston Red Sox in the 45th round (1,332nd overall) of the 1997 MLB draft, but did not sign with them and instead went to Sacramento City College, for which he delivered the game-winning hit to lead the Panthers to the 1999 state championship.